BolinLai/GLC/README.md

 ## Installation

 Please find installation instructions in [INSTALL.md](INSTALL.md).
 This repository is built based on [SlowFast](https://github.com/facebookresearch/SlowFast), so you can also refer to the instructions in [SlowFast Installation](https://github.com/facebookresearch/SlowFast/blob/main/INSTALL.md).
 You may follow the instructions in [DATASET.md](slowfast/datasets/DATASET.md) to prepare the datasets.
-Pretrained models on Kinetics can be downloaded [here](https://github.com/facebookresearch/SlowFast/blob/main/MODEL_ZOO.md).
+Pretrained models on Kinetics can be downloaded [here](https://github.com/facebookresearch/SlowFast/blob/main/MODEL_ZOO.md) (The pretrained checkpoint is somehow unavailable.
+We also uploaded the pretrained MViT [weights](https://drive.google.com/file/d/1cZjY9jK7urPxvZfYumIVVVvdXLmVsiJk/view?usp=drive_link) online).

 ## Quick Start